-GFFP, along with partners like the Forest Service, Bureau of Land Management, AZ Dept. of Forestry & Fire Management, University of Arizona Agricultural Extension and the Ecological Restoration Institute are initiating a statewide Fire Adapted Community Network.
+GFFP, along with Steering Committee members representing organizations like the Forest Service, Bureau of Land Management, Arizona Dept. of Forestry & Fire Management, University of Arizona Agricultural Extension and the Pinetop Fire District have initiated a statewide Fire Adapted Communities Network.

-Create fire adapted communities that understand the beneficial role of fire on the landscape and embrace responsibility for their wildfire risk, and take actions to protect the social, economic and ecological values threatened by wildfire.
+Support the creation of fire adapted communities that understand the beneficial role of fire on our landscapes, embrace responsibility for their risk, and take actions to protect the social, economic and ecological values threatened by wildfire.

 Arizona Fire Adapted Communities learning network’s vision is to:

 1. Expand the Arizona Fire Adapted Communities learning network’s reach and participation

 2. Elevate our collective ability to adapt community relationships to today’s dynamic fire issues;

 4. Create and share educational and networking opportunities.